nowitsabby/dark-rpg-nextjs/assets/srd/character/creation.md

 ### Fate Threshold

 A value representing the starting Fate threshold of a character from this origin\.
-A character starts with a threshold equal to the listed value, but has a chance at gaining the “Emperor’s Blessing” and increasing the value by 1\.
-The player rolls 1d10, and compares the result to the Emperor’s Blessing value for his origin\.
-If the result is equal to or higher than the listed value, the player increases his character’s Fate threshold by 1\.
+A character starts with a threshold equal to the listed value, but has a chance at gaining the “Emperor's Blessing” and increasing the value by 1\.
+The player rolls 1d10, and compares the result to the Emperor's Blessing value for his origin\.
+If the result is equal to or higher than the listed value, the player increases his character's Fate threshold by 1\.

 ### Origin Bonus